continuousactivelearning/ddd/yogesh.md

 Today 14
 Today I make a calender
 Day 15
-Today I work on backend
+Today I work on the routes and sampling the data for use